Please leave your comments by clicking on the 'Comments' link below the post.

 Doesn't it matter

-That I have to feed the both of us
+I have to feed both of us

 Employment's down